Progabide: Synthesis

+History

+Progabide was first described in the literature by at least 1979 and was introduced for medical use in France by 1985.
+It was developed and marketed by Dausse-Synthelabo in France.
+The drug was also in clinical trials in the United States and elsewhere in Europe, but ultimately does not appear to have been ever marketed outside of France.
+Its adoption was limited by poor clinical effectiveness and incidence of liver toxicity.

+Society and culture

+Names

+Progabide is the generic name of the drug and its INN, USAN, BAN, and DCF.
+It is also known by its former developmental code name SL-76.002 or SL-76002, by its brand name Gabrene or Gabren, and by its synonym halogabide.

+Availability

+Progabide was marketed only in France as of 2000.

+Research

-Progabide has been investigated for many diseases besides epilepsy, including Parkinson's disease, schizophrenia, clinical depression, anxiety disorder and spasticity with various levels of success.
+Progabide has been investigated for many conditions besides epilepsy, including Parkinson's disease, schizophrenia, clinical depression, anxiety disorders, and spasticity, with various levels of success.

-In 1987, Bartolini and colleagues reported progabide's actions on dopamine to be contradictory, decreasing dopamine release, dopamine receptor density and postsynaptic receptor responsivity to dopamine while reducing striatal cholinergic activity so as to increase dopaminergic effects.
-Bartholini and colleagues concluded that it was this that caused Parkinson's patients in human clinical trials to either see an improvement in their Parkinson's with a worsening of L-dopa dyskinesia or an improvement in dyskinesia but with sometimes aggravated Parkinson's symptoms.
+In 1987, Bartolini and colleagues reported progabide's actions on dopamine to be contradictory, decreasing dopamine release, dopamine receptor density and postsynaptic dopamine receptor responsivity while reducing striatal cholinergic activity so as to increase dopaminergic signaling.
+Bartholini and colleagues concluded that it was this that caused Parkinson's patients in clinical trials to either see an improvement in their Parkinson's with a worsening of levodopa-induced dyskinesia or an improvement in dyskinesia but with sometimes aggravated Parkinson's symptoms.
 The cholinergic effect takes only a single injection to achieve in rats; when given with haloperidol, the development of tolerance to haloperidol's cataleptic effects did not develop.
 It was hoped that this would be effective for tardive dyskinesia.
 However, Soares, Rathbone and Deeks wrote in the 2004 issue of The Cochrane Database of Systematic Reviews that "Any possible benefits are likely to be outweighed by the adverse effects associated with their [GABAergic agents'] use."

 In addition to being tested for antipsychotic-induced tardive dyskinesia, progabide was itself tested as an antipsychotic; as early as 1979, it was obvious that it was ineffective for psychosis.
 While progabide may have been devoid of antipsychotic effects, it did have the effect in schizoaffective and hebephrenic patients of improving environmental responsiveness and social interactions.